ViperSLM/docker-mingw-w64/README.md

 * [SDL2_mixer][] v2.0.4
 * [SDL2_net][] v2.0.1

-SDL2_mixer hasn't been added into the image yet.
+SDL2_mixer is in the form of development libraries for MinGW-W64.

 Extra binaries: